rug-compling/dact/cookbook/index.md

                      ]/%b%
           ]

+These examples can be improved if we have access to parameterized macros.

 ### Location of the head of a phrase

 It is also very common to refer to the begin and end positions of the head of a phrase.
 We define